 Employment Eligibility Verification (Form I-9)

-Every employee must complete this electronic form no later than the first work day.
+Every employee must complete this electronic form in Workday no later than the first work day.
 You will be required to present original documents from the List of Acceptable Documents to prove your identity and authorization to work in the United States.
 Information from your documents will be submitted to the federal E-Verify system for verification.
 Please contact your hiring department if you have not been told where to bring your documents.
-If you receive an email with the subject line, Electronic I-9 Shuttle Request, please follow the instructions to complete the employee section of the form.

 Hiring managers and department contacts can refer to the I-9 Resources page for information about processing the Form I-9.

-Each male employee who is between the ages of 18 and 25 at the time of hire must confirm that he is registered or exempt from registration by completing the online Selective Service Eligibility and Verification acknowledgement.
+Each male employee who is between the ages of 18 and 25 at the time of hire must confirm that he is registered or exempt from registration by completing the online Selective Service Eligibility and Verification acknowledgment through Workday in your Onboarding tasks.
 Men who are not 18 at the time of hire must complete the verification immediately upon turning 18.
 This requirement applies to all male employees of the university, including international employees, faculty, and student employees regardless of title, length or percent time of appointment, or source of funds.
 For more information, refer to the Selective Service Registration Frequently Asked Questions.